-EXPECTING MAJOR FLOODING ON THE OTTAWA RIVER

-(Lake Coulonge to the Montreal Region)
+EXPECTING MINOR FLOODING ON THE OTTAWA RIVER (Lake Coulonge to the Montreal Region)

-OTTAWA/GATINEAU, Monday April 17, 2023 - The Ottawa River Regulating Committee warns that levels and flows along the Ottawa River continue to rise rapidly due to on-going snowmelt combined with rain runoff in the central and southern portions of the basin.
-Major flood levels may be exceeded in flood prone areas along the river between Lake Coulonge and the Montreal region starting Wednesday, April 19.
-The major flood level is defined as the level at which one or several streets are beginning to flood, with several houses/buildings or neighbourhoods being affected.
-Water levels are currently expected to remain well below historical flood levels on the main stem of the Ottawa River.
-Additional bulletins will be published if flood risk is expected to increase further.
+OTTAWA/GATINEAU, Friday April 14, 2023 - The Ottawa River Regulating Committee cautions that levels and flows along the Ottawa River continue to rise due to on-going snowmelt in the central and southern portions of the basin.
+Minor flood levels may be exceeded in flood prone areas along the river between Lake Coulonge and the Montreal region starting Monday, April 17.
+The minor flood level is defined as the level at which parts of some streets, lawns and parks are beginning to flood, with no or few houses/buildings being affected.
+Water levels are currently expected to remain below major flood thresholds in all locations.
+Further bulletins will be published if levels are expected to exceed major flood levels.

-River Conditions Forecast / Flooding Risk: As of the end of March, large portions of the unregulated area in the south and southwest of the watershed had accumulated above normal water content in the snowpack.
-The record-setting temperatures last week triggered a rapid melt of this snow, leading to rapidly rising water levels and increased flow in tributaries and on the main stem of the Ottawa River from Lake Coulonge down to the Montreal area.
-The rain currently falling on Monday April 17 and expected to continue into April 18 will add to the flow in these watercourses.
-Peak river conditions remain dependent on snowmelt and rainfall amounts.
-A rainfall event is forecasted next weekend (April 22), which is expected to bring additionnal spring runoff into the main stem of the river at a time when flows are near flood thresholds.
+River Conditions Forecast / Flooding Risk: As of the end of March, large portions of the unregulated area in the south and southwest of the watershed had accumulated above normal water content in the snowpack (refer to the figure to the right).
+The record-setting temperatures over the last few days have triggered a rapid melt of this snow, leading to rising water levels and increased flow in tributaries and on the main stem of the Ottawa River downstream of Fort Coulonge.
+A rainfall event forecasted for Sunday and Monday April 16 and 17 will add to the flow in these watercourses.
 There are no reservoirs in this lower portion of the watershed, therefore there is no capacity to hold back these flows.
-Storage in the northern reservoirs is being used to reduce river flows to downstream areas.
+The water in the lower portion of the watershed makes its way downstream and out of the basin.
+The available storage in the northern reservoirs will be used to restrict flows and prevent a part of the water from these upstream areas from flowing into the lower reaches of the Ottawa River, thus avoiding water levels that exceed the major flood thresholds.

-Rising levels along the main stem of the Ottawa River over the coming week are expected to reach or exceed the major flooding thresholds in several locations from Lac Coulonge down to the Montreal region.
+Rising levels along the main stem of the

+Ottawa River over the coming week are expected to result in minor flooding between Fort Coulonge and the Montreal region.
 If you have a flood emergency, please contact your municipality.

-Reservoir Regulation Strategy: Increases in water levels along the main stem of the Ottawa River in the spring are caused by increased inflows.
-The principal reservoirs in the northern part of the watershed are storing a large portion of runoff in this portion of the basin, thereby reducing flows in downstream areas.
-The flow released from the principal reservoirs currently contributes only a small fraction of flow on the main stem of the Ottawa River, the majority of the flows are a result of the uncontrolled tributaries.
-It is important to note that reservoirs must retain some storage capacity should weather conditions become wetter in the coming weeks.
-If wet conditions do occur and the reservoir were already full, the river levels downstream could eventually be much higher than those currently forecast.
-Dams located in the central and southern portions of the basin are essentially "run of the river" facilities with no significant storage capacity.
+Reservoir Regulation Strategy: Increases in water levels along the main stem of the Ottawa River in the spring are caused by an increase of inflows.
+The principal storage reservoirs in the northern part of the watershed will store a large portion of runoff from this portion of the basin, thereby reducing flows in downstream areas.
+However, dams located in the central and southern portions of the basin are essentially "run of the river" facilities with no significant www.ottawariver.ca Page 1 of 2 storage capacity.
 These facilities are not able to reduce flows and the levels associated with increased spring runoff.
 During this critical freshet period, the Regulating Committee takes actions to mitigate the amount of flooding and will continuously monitor conditions at all points along the river.